MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-teams.md

  You can use two types of teams:

 - An *owner* team owns records and has security roles assigned to the team.
 The team’s privileges are defined by these security roles.
-In addition to privileges provided by the team, team members have the privileges defined by their individual security roles and team member’s privilege inheritance roles (see [Create or edit a security role to manage access](create-edit-security-role.md)), and by the roles from other teams in which they are members.
+In addition to privileges provided by the team, team members have the privileges defined by their individual security roles and team member’s privilege inheritance roles (see [Security roles and privileges](security-roles-privileges.md)), and by the roles from other teams in which they are members.
 A team has full access rights on the records that the team owns.
 Team members are added manually to the owner team.

 - An Azure Active Directory (AAD) *group* team.
 Similar to owner team, an AAD group team can own records and can have security roles assigned to the team.
 There are two *group* team types and they correspond directly to the AAD group types – Security and Office.
 Team members are dynamically derived (added and removed) when they access the instance based on their AAD group membership.